Get insider access

 Notable Mentions

-• Sonos Roam/Roam SL: The Sonos Roam is a portable Bluetooth speaker smaller than the Ultimate Ears MEGABOOM 3 and comes with built-in Alexa and Google Assistant.
+• Sonos Roam/Roam SL: The Sonos Roam is a portable Bluetooth speaker smaller than the Ultimate Ears MEGABOOM 3 and has built-in Alexa and Google Assistant.
 Its battery lasted only five hours in our tests, significantly shorter than the MEGABOOM 3's almost 18 hours of playtime.
-It also doesn't get quite as loud, and there's a lot more compression present at max volume, so your audio doesn't sound as clear.
+It also doesn't get quite as loud, and there's a lot more compression at max volume, so your audio doesn't sound as clear.
 See our review

 • JBL PartyBox 710: The JBL PartyBox 710 is a much larger speaker than the JBL PartyBox 310 that can produce a more extended low bass.
 You can feel the deep thump and rumble typically present in bass-heavy music, and it can also get incredibly loud.
 However, unlike the 310, it isn't battery-powered or very portable, so you can't easily transport it.
 See our review